-In all cases, investigations that result in a finding of more likely than not that a violation of the above listed polies occurred will lead to the initiation of disciplinary procedures against the accused individual.
+In all cases, investigations that result in a finding of more likely than not that a violation of the above listed polices occurred will lead to the initiation of disciplinary procedures against the accused individual.
 Sanctions may be imposed upon those determined to have violated this policy.
-The University may implement supportive measures following the report of domestic violence, dating violence, sexual assault and/or stalking which may include some or all the actions listed below.
 Employees who violate these policies will be subject to discipline, up to and including termination of employment.
 Sexual assault, domestic violence, dating violence, and stalking are criminal acts which also may subject the perpetrator to criminal and civil penalties under federal and state law.
+UNT Dallas may implement supportive measures following the report of domestic violence, dating violence, sexual assault and/or stalking which may include some or all the actions listed below: